t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="gx"></a>
-*Q: Is it worth running file overwriter ("shredder") programs to securely delete existing data stored on my encrypted drive?*
+*Q: Is it worth running file over-writer ("shredder") programs to securely delete existing data stored on my encrypted drive?*

 *A:*
 For most users, no - it would only have the effect of replacing encrypted files with encrypted garbage; neither is particularly useful to an attacker.